Chart Color Schemes

 Population growth drivers in Port Fairy are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area around Port Fairy, and new addresses validated by AreaSearch since the Census, the suburb's population is estimated at around 3,927 as of Feb 2026.
-This reflects an increase of 185 people (4.9%) since the 2021 Census, which reported a population of 3,742 people.
-The change is inferred from the resident population of 3,694 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area around Port Fairy, and new addresses validated by AreaSearch, as of May 2026, the suburb's population is estimated at around 3,881.
+This reflects an increase of 139 people since the 2021 Census, which reported a population of 3,742.
+The change is inferred from the resident population of 3,870, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025, and an additional 26 validated new addresses since the Census date.
 This level of population equates to a density ratio of 34 persons per square kilometer.
-Port Fairy's 4.9% growth since the 2021 census exceeded the SA4 region (4.5%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Port Fairy's growth rate of 3.7% since the 2021 census exceeded that of the SA4 region at 0.4%, and the SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 48.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, projections indicate a decline in overall population, with the suburb's population expected to contract by 1,016 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 29 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Over this period, projections indicate an overall decline in population, with the area's population expected to reduce by 1,036 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 40 people.

 Frequently Asked Questions - Population